VIIC12/workspace_manager/README.md

 # README
 - Does manage workspaces on HPC Leipzig automatically.
 - If remaining days of ws < WARNING_DAYS → extend by EXTENSION_DAYS
-- If ws expired, restore ws in new ws (same name) and move files to it’s original location.
+- If ws expired, create new ws.
+Currently we can't automatically restore the old workspace into the new one, but the script print the command to do so manually.
+- The script checks for updates and will update itself if a new version is available.

 **Usage:**
 Place the ```workspace_manager.sh``` file in your home directory and make it executable: